enricvercher/Project_pitagoras/README.md

 ---

 ## 📢 **Contributors & Contact**
-For any questions or collaborations, please reach out via GitHub Issues or contact **[your name or lab affiliation here]**.
+For any questions or collaborations, please reach out via GitHub Issues or contact **evercheh@nasertic.es**.

 ---